 In response to the COVID-19 pandemic, we started a telephone befriending project to keep our isolated Marmalade members connected.

-We put a call out to our community asking for volunteers, and we were overwhelmed with the response, and before long, we had around 50 volunteers linked to companions.
-Our wonderful volunteers continue to provide a form of comfort, connection and community to our members during this challenging time, and are finding volunteering to be a rewarding and enriching experience as well.
+For those who had no family, friends or neighbours available to for help, Marmalade Trust was a lifeline to some of the most vulnerable and isolated members in our region.
+We put a call out to our community asking for volunteers, and we were overwhelmed with the response, and before long, we had around 50 DBS checked volunteers linked to companions.
+Our wonderful volunteers provided a form of comfort, connection and community to our members during this challenging time, and found volunteering to be a rewarding and enriching experience as well.

 Gifts of Joy

 One of our members lost her only friend to coronavirus and was feeling alone.
 Another was keeping herself busy with knitting, but ran out of wool and couldn’t go to the shops.
 Another had been in hospital and was going to come home to an empty house.⠀